 Also it is quite easy for a production house producer to create these “Check Quotes” with little or no effort.
 Typically a check quote can be created in 10 to 15 minutes with some simple cut and paste strokes on the keyboard.

-We have been making advertisers aware of the practices of “Check Quotes” since 2006 when we first wrote about it here.
-And again in 2012 when we recommended that advertisers ensure their agency brings this procurement rigour to their television production process here.
+We have been making advertisers aware of the practices of “Check Quotes” for a long time, ensuring agencies bring this procurement rigour to their television production process here.

 One of the main indicators of a Check Quote is the absence of an accompanying director’s treatment.
 Typically the director does not want to waste his or her time on a treatment when they know they will not get the job anyway.